panva/jose/docs/functions/util_decode_jwt.decodeJwt.md

 and JWS signature verification use `jose.jwtVerify()`.
 For an encrypted JWT Claims Set validation and JWE decryption use `jose.jwtDecrypt()`.

+This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwt/decode'`.

 #### Type parameters

 | Name | Type |